3rdIteration/BIP39-Passphrase-Testing/README.md

 A collection of tests and dictionary files that can be run to test the secuirty of a BIP39 passphrase using BTCRecover.

+For the sake of consistency, the branch of BTCRecover being tested is this one here: https://github.com/madacol/btcrecover/tree/p2wpkh-p2sh (BTCRecover with Segwit Support)

 Example 09: 1st Address, Longish Password, all lower case (three tokens)

 Passphrase: internationalaccessoriesuniversity